zaidkx7/CU-BlitZ/README.md

-# 🌀 UniBlitz – Automate University Evaluations & Access Results Instantly
+# 🌀 CU-BlitZ – Automate University Evaluations & Access Results Instantly

-UniBlitz is a lightweight Chrome Extension designed specifically for `City University` students who are required to complete teacher and course evaluations before accessing their results.
+CU-BlitZ is a lightweight Chrome Extension designed specifically for `City University` students who are required to complete teacher and course evaluations before accessing their results.
 It automates the repetitive rating and comment process, letting you unlock your result page with a single click.

 ---